LukasMarx/ai-food-blog/src/content/posts/Biscotti.md

 recipeYield: "4"
 calories: 236
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 180°C and line a baking sheet with parchment paper.", "In a large bowl, mix together the flour, baking powder, and salt.", "In another bowl, beat together the sugar, eggs, and vanilla extract until light and fluffy.", "Gradually add the dry ingredients to the wet ingredients and mix until a dough forms.", "Stir in the chopped almonds.",
-  "Divide the dough in half and shape each half into a log (about 4 cm wide).", "Place the logs onto the prepared baking sheet and flatten them slightly.", "Bake for 25-30 minutes, or until golden brown and firm to the touch.", "Remove from the oven and let cool for 10 minutes.", "Using a sharp knife, cut the logs into slices (about 1 cm thick).", "Place the slices onto the baking sheet and bake for another 10-15 minutes, or until golden brown and crunchy.", "Remove from the oven and let cool completely before serving."
+    "Divide the dough in half and shape each half into a log (about 4 cm wide).", "Place the logs onto the prepared baking sheet and flatten them slightly.", "Bake for 25-30 minutes, or until golden brown and firm to the touch.", "Remove from the oven and let cool for 10 minutes.", "Using a sharp knife, cut the logs into slices (about 1 cm thick).", "Place the slices onto the baking sheet and bake for another 10-15 minutes, or until golden brown and crunchy.", "Remove from the oven and let cool completely before serving.", ]
-]
 ---

 ## Introduction